hoangduytran/blender-manual/manual/animation/armatures/posing/editing/pose_library.rst

 Not only does this make it available in the pose library, it will also act as a *fake user* to ensure the Action isn't lost after you unassign it from the armature.

-The *Create Pose Asset* button is also available in the 3D Viewport sidebar.
-This button acts almost the same as the one in the Action Editor, except for one thing: it will not assign the newly created Action.
-Doing so would be invisible, as the pose doesn't change and the name of the current Action is not shown in the viewport.
-The pose asset can still be renamed in the Asset Browser.
-There you can also click the *Assign Action* button to explicitly assign the selected pose asset as the armature's active Action.
+The pose asset can be renamed in the Asset Browser.
+There you can also right click on the thumbnail, then choose Assign Action to assign the Action to the active Object (see description above).

 .. note::